He Jiankui: Preliminary authoritative report

-Outcome
+Aftermath

 The SUSTech announced a statement on its website on 21 January 2019 that He Jiankui had been fired.

-On 30 December 2019, the Shenzhen Nanshan District People's Court sentenced He Jiankui to three years in prison and fined him 3 million RMB (US$430,000).
-His collaborators received less penalty – Zhang Renli of the Guangdong Academy of Medical Sciences and Guangdong General Hospital, a two-year prison sentence and a 1-million RMB fine, and Qin Jinzhou of the Southern University of Science and Technology, an 18-month prison sentence and a 500,000 RMB fine.
+On 30 December 2019, the Shenzhen City Nanshan District People's Court sentenced He Jiankui to three years in prison and fined him 3 million RMB (about US$).
+His collaborators received less penalty – Zhang Renli of the Guangdong Academy of Medical Sciences and Guangdong General Hospital, a two-year prison sentence and a 1-million RMB (about US$) fine, and Qin Jinzhou of the Southern University of Science and Technology, an 18-month prison sentence and a 500,000 RMB (about US$) fine.
 The three were found guilty of having "forged ethical review documents and misled doctors into unknowingly implanting gene-edited embryos into two women."

+In May 2019, lawyers in China reported, in light of the purported creation by He Jiankui of the first gene-edited humans, the drafting of regulations that anyone manipulating the human genome by gene-editing techniques would be held responsible for any related adverse consequences.
+In December 2019, MIT Technology Review reported an overview of the controversy to date, including excerpts of the unpublished research manuscript.

+In February 2019, scientists reported that the gene modification made in Lulu and Nana likely also confers cognitive benefits.
+While health journalist Julia Belluz has speculated in Vox that this may have been a motivation for He Jiankui to work on modifying this gene, Antonio Regalado of MIT Technology Review found no evidence that He Jiankui had interest in this area.

+In 2019, the World Health Organization (WHO) has launched a global registry to track research on human genome editing, after a call to halt all work on genome editing.